Skip to Content

 Can I Use iCloud And OneDrive At The Same Time?

-You can set up and use iCloud and OneDrive at the same time on devices including your computer.
+You can set up and use iCloud and OneDrive at the same time on devices.
 On an iPhone, for example, you can use OneDrive for storing your photos and files while your other content syncs with iCloud.
 You can’t auto-syncing OneDrive and iCloud but you can move files between them.

 Let’s find out which cloud service is better and whether you need one or both.